jmakino/sortlib/README.md

 ![Performance on Fugaku.
 N is the number of elements, Sort time is in second](fugaku.jpg)

 Measured on Fugaku using sorttest.cpp.
 N is the number of elements.
-Sort time is in second.
+Sort time is in seconds.
 The dashed curve with filled triangles is the time for std::sort.
 Filled squares, pentagons, open triangles, squares and pentagons are the results of samplesort_bodies called with 2, 4,  12,